 Most often you should be able to settle on 30-40%, SOR and 30 days.
 More than this and you have been fleeced!
 And I'd recommend a 'negotiation skills' class!

 So you settle on a deal - now you need to provide the books and an invoice.

-The two main Wholesalers in the UK are Bertrams and Gardners.
-The normal terms for these guys are pretty nasty - 90 days credit and 55% off the list price.
+The normal wholesaler terms are pretty nasty - 90 days credit and 55% off the list price.
 These are not very negotiable, particularly for the small publisher.
 But it may be your only way into the main bookshops.
 Do try and haggle though!

 I was lucky with Waterstones as I set up an account before they cracked down on small suppliers.
 It would be worth asking the larger shops what they recommend for small publishers if they give you a hard time.
 You do need to be persistent.
 With Books etc I spoke to the main buyer about three times and in the end pleaded with her to give a small publisher a break in life.
 That's what did it - I can still remember her (she sounded like Roz from Monsters Inc) saying in that slow, grating voice ...
 'OK I'll give your little book a try'.
-That was three years ago and now I have an account I steer well away from head office and just talk to the branches!!
+That was years ago and now I have an account I steer well away from head office and just talk to the branches!!

 I gave up with WH Smiths in the High Street.
 I did all the right things, got the right buyer, had a chat, sent him a book and called back.
 He said he had looked at it carefully and given it full consideration and that he would not take it.
 After selling 20,000 copies I tried again but he still was not interested.